Nit17/Email-Behavior-Detection/README.md

 Then open http://localhost:8501.
 Upload or paste a thread JSON, optionally provide config/templates, and click "Run detection".

+IMAP in the Streamlit UI:
+- Switch Source to "IMAP" in the sidebar.
+- Enter host, username, password (App Password), mailbox (INBOX), and a subject.
+- Click Run detection.
+The app will fetch messages by subject and analyze.

 ### Deploy to Streamlit Community Cloud
 1. Push this repo to GitHub (branch: main).
 2. Go to https://streamlit.io/cloud and create a new app from your repo.